New in-person and online groups starting soon. Find out more…

 So, over the last few years, I’ve been on a journey to learn more about myself, my relationships and fatherhood.
 Along the way I’ve had some amazing and transformational experiences, and I’ve picked up practical lessons that have worked for others and stories that we can all learn from.

 The most significant step I’ve taken was to join a men’s group.
 It literally changed my life.
-I was so positively impacted that I went on to train as a Therapeutic MensWork Facilitator, am currently training as a Counsellor, and will soon be launching my own Men’s Group.
+I was so positively impacted that I went on to train as a Therapeutic MensWork Facilitator, am currently training as a Counsellor, and in early 2024 I started the Tunbridge Wells Men’s Group

 RECENT FATHER LESSONS BLOG POSTS